-In what water are leeches found.
+What kind of water are leeches found in?
 Leeches - Life.
 Reproductive system, reproduction and development

-The medical leech has a powerful, well-developed musculature.
-Muscles lie under the outer layer of integumentary tissue, the cells of which reliably protect them from the harmful effects of the environment.
-The muscles, which make up 70% of the total body volume of the leech, are heterogeneous in structure.
+The medicinal leech has powerful, well-developed muscles.
+Muscles lie under an outer layer of integumentary tissue, the cells of which reliably protect them from harmful environmental influences.
+The muscles, which make up 70% of the leech's total body volume, are heterogeneous in structure.
 It is represented by several layers of specialized muscle bundles.

-Immediately under the skin are circular muscles.
-Their contraction in response to nerve impulses causes an increase in the length of the body of the leech: it is extended.
-Benches of longitudinal muscles pass under the annular layer, which are best developed in leeches.
-The activity of these muscles causes a decrease in the length of the body of the leech, causing it to shrink.
-The medicinal leech also has developed dorsal-abdominal muscles.
+Just under the skin are the circular muscles.
+Their contraction in response to nerve impulses causes an increase in the length of the leech’s body: it elongates.
+Under the ring layer there are bundles of longitudinal muscles, which are best developed in the leech.
+The activity of these muscles causes a decrease in the length of the leech's body, causing it to shrink.
+The medicinal leech also has developed dorso-abdominal muscles.

-Of greatest interest to medicine and zoology are the digestive organs of the medical leech, since it is the features of this physiological system that allow the use of the leech as a therapeutic agent.
-The leech is defined by scientists as a true hematophagus (from the Greek haima - blood and phagos - devouring).
+The digestive organs of the medicinal leech are of greatest interest to medicine and zoology, since it is the features of this physiological system that make it possible to use the leech as a medicinal agent.
+The leech is defined by scientists as a true hematophage (from the Greek haima - blood and phagos - devouring).

-The digestive tract of a leech opens at the anterior end of the body with a mouth opening.
-In the depths of the oral cavity, immediately in front of the pharynx, there are three small white bodies in the form of a half lens.
+The digestive tract of the leech opens at the anterior end of the body with the mouth opening.
+In the depths of the oral cavity, immediately in front of the pharynx, there are three small white bodies in the shape of a half lens.
 This is the jaw apparatus of a leech.
 Two jaws are lateral, and the third is dorsal.
-Each of the jaws bears from 80 to 90 small teeth.
-The teeth of a medical leech are very sharp, which allows it to quickly bite through the thick skin of warm-blooded animals.
+Each jaw bears from 80 to 90 small teeth.
+The teeth of a medicinal leech are very sharp, which allows it to quickly bite through the thick skin of warm-blooded animals.

-The throat of a leech is short, it is surrounded by thick bundles of powerful muscles.
-This musculature compresses the pharyngeal walls and contributes to the active swallowing of blood from the wound cut by the teeth.
-Following the pharynx is the esophagus, which passes into a multi-chambered stomach, also called the gastric intestine.
-An intensive process of blood accumulation takes place here, which is served by 10 pairs of segments that can expand.
+The leech's pharynx is short, it is surrounded by thick bundles of powerful muscles.
+This muscle compresses the pharyngeal walls and promotes active swallowing of blood from the wound cut by the denticles.
+Following the pharynx is the esophagus, which passes into the multi-chamber stomach, also called the gastric intestine.
+An intensive process of blood accumulation occurs here, which is served by 10 pairs of segments capable of expanding.

-Throughout this part of the digestive canal, the size of the departments is different, because. bag-like protrusions are developed unequally.
-The largest segments are located at the end of the stomach, closer to the pharynx they become smaller.
-This structure of the stomach, together with its ability to stretch, gives the leech the ability to suck out (take away, as they say) the host's blood.
+Throughout this part of the digestive canal, the size of the sections is different, because bag-like protrusions are developed unequally.
+The largest segments are located at the end of the stomach; closer to the pharynx they become smaller.
+This structure of the stomach intestine, together with its ability to stretch, gives the leech the ability to suck out (take away, as they also say) the blood of the owner.

-The reserves of the stomach provide a full existence of the leech for several months.
-At the same time, if we take into account the total volume of blood circulating in the body of a mammal, the leech does not take so much from the owner.
-A medium-sized leech, reaching a mass of 2 g, sucks out no more than 8 ml of blood, although in principle it is capable of absorbing up to 10-15 ml, i.e., almost 8 times its own weight.
-The segments of the stomach of a healthy leech serve as a reliable repository of blood, which does not coagulate in them, does not become infected with microbes, and does not deteriorate for any other reason.
+The stomach reserves provide a well-fed leech for several months.
+At the same time, if we take into account the total volume of blood circulating in the mammal’s body, the leech does not take so much from the owner.
+A medium-sized leech, reaching a mass of 2 g, sucks no more than 8 ml of blood, although in principle it is capable of absorbing up to 10-15 ml, i.e. almost 8 times its own weight.
+The stomach segments of a healthy leech serve as a reliable storage of blood, which does not clot in them, does not become infected with microbes, and does not deteriorate for any other reason.

-Doctors used to make leeches regurgitate sucked blood to empty their stomach and force them to suck blood again.
-This allowed the use of leeches a second time.
-Belching occurs when a leech is immersed in vinegar, wine, or saline.
+Previously, doctors forced leeches to regurgitate sucked blood in order to empty their stomachs and force them to suck blood again.
+This made it possible to reuse leeches.
+Belching occurs when a leech is immersed in vinegar, wine or saline solution.
 Artificial belching is also caused by squeezing the leech with your fingers.
-Now such techniques are not used, doctors do not force leeches to burp, because with repeated burping, the healing qualities of leeches are significantly reduced, their delicate digestive system is injured.
+Now such techniques are not used; doctors do not force leeches to regurgitate, since repeated regurgitation medicinal qualities leeches are significantly reduced, their delicate digestive system is injured.
 Under natural conditions, healthy leeches never regurgitate.

-The digestive system of a medical leech: 1 - jaws and pharynx; 2 - stomach; 3 - terminal intestine; 4 - anal intestine
+Digestive system of a medicinal leech: 1 - jaws and pharynx; 2 - gastric intestine; 3 - terminal gut; 4 - anus

-If the accumulation of blood occurs in the stomach of a leech, then the process of digestion is carried out in the terminal intestine.
-It is very short, less than 1/4 of the body length of the leech and resembles a thin straight tube.
+If blood accumulation occurs in the leech’s stomach, then the digestion process takes place in the terminal intestine.
+It is very short, less than 1/4 of the length of the leech’s body and resembles a thin straight tube.
 Blood enters this tube in small portions for digestion.
-The shortest section of the alimentary canal is the anus.
-Digested blood remnants enter here, forming feces, which are then evacuated through the anus (powder).
+The shortest section of the digestive canal is the anus.
+Digested blood residues enter here, forming feces, which are then evacuated through the anus (powder).

-Bowel movements in leeches are carried out regularly, up to several times a day.
-Therefore, the water in the vessel where the used leeches are stored is periodically stained.
-Frequent staining of water should not cause any concern, since it only indicates the health of leeches and the normality of their physiological functions.
-The clogging of water that occurs from time to time does not cause any harm to leeches if the water is systematically changed.
+Leeches have bowel movements regularly, up to several times a day.
+Therefore, the water in the vessel where used leeches are stored periodically becomes colored.
+Frequent coloring of water should not cause any concern, since it only indicates the health of the leeches and the normality of their physiological functions.
+Clogging of water that occurs from time to time does not cause any harm to leeches if the water is regularly changed.

-Leech care is essential.
-It consists not only in periodically renewing the water in the vessel.
-When keeping leeches, it is important to maintain normal light and temperature conditions.
-Leeches, however, are strictly forbidden to be fed.
-For therapeutic use, only hungry leeches are suitable, capable of greedily sucking blood.
+Caring for leeches is necessary.
+It consists not only in periodically refreshing the water in the vessel.
+When keeping leeches, maintaining normal light and temperature conditions is important.
+However, it is strictly forbidden to feed leeches.
+Only hungry leeches, capable of greedily sucking blood, are suitable for medicinal use.

-In addition to sharp teeth and a powerful pharynx, the salivary glands are the most important device for sucking blood in a leech.
-Strictly speaking, it is the function of these glands that determines the interest of physicians in the leech.
-The salivary glands of the leech are located around the pharynx, forming a large accumulation of negligible whitish balls.
+In addition to sharp teeth and a powerful throat, the salivary glands of the leech are the most important device for sucking blood.
+As a matter of fact, it is the function of these glands that determines the interest of doctors in the leech.
+Salivary glands leeches are located around the pharynx, forming a large accumulation of negligible whitish balls.

-Each such ball is a body of the gland, consisting of a single cell.
-Inside this cell is a large nucleus, which has a small nucleolus with chromosomes and is filled with chromatin grains.
-The rest of the inner space of the cell is filled with a special liquid - the cytoplasm, in which grains are suspended, producing the secret of the salivary glands.
-This secret, i.e. the end product of biochemical synthesis, goes through the excretory duct and mixes with the water present in the body of the leech.
+Each such ball is a gland body consisting of a single cell.
+Inside this cell there is a large nucleus, which has a small nucleolus with chromosomes and filled with chromatin grains.
+The rest of the internal space of the cell is filled with a special liquid - cytoplasm, in which grains producing secretions are suspended salivary glands.
+This secretion, i.e. the final product of biochemical synthesis, flows through the excretory duct and mixes with the water present in the leech’s body.
 As a result, saliva containing biologically active substances is formed.

-Each glandular cell is supplied with a duct, thus connecting with the jaws.
+Each glandular cell is equipped with a duct, thus connecting to the jaws.
 The ducts gradually, as they approach the jaws, unite into bundles.
-These bundles run inside the jaws, ending on their surface and opening with small holes between the teeth.
-From these holes, saliva enters the wound bitten by a leech.
+These tufts run inside the jaws, ending on their surfaces and opening into small openings between the teeth.
+From these holes saliva enters the wound bitten by the leech.

 The secretion of saliva, as shown by the experiments of L. Shapovalenko, occurs continuously during the entire act of sucking.
 The active components of the secretion of the salivary glands determine its biological and pharmacological properties.